 - Dominance is likely to exist if, within the relevant market in which it operates, a company can behave to an appreciable extent independently of competitors, clients and consumers.
-For example, if a company can implement a sustained price increase without a loss of demand, this may indicate a dominant market position. - In general terms, a company is more likely to be at risk of being considered to be in a dominant market position where its share of the relevant market is 40% or more, although more than 25% often triggers potential concerns, and more than 50 % raises a presumption of dominance. - Dominance in a market is not a breach of competition law in itself: It is the abuse of that dominant position which is illegal. - Conduct that may be considered to amount to an abuse of a dominant position includes: - imposing unfair prices or terms (including tie-ins or loyalty or exclusivity rebates); - price discrimination, such as imposing different terms for similar transactions with different customers: - refusing to supply a client without objective reasons for such refusal; - predatory pricing (i.e. selling below cost or charging discriminatory prices to exclude competitors); and - · excessive pricing.
+For example, if a company can implement a sustained price increase without a loss of demand, this may indicate a dominant market position. - In general terms, a company is more likely to be at risk of being considered to be in a dominant market position where its share of the relevant market is 40% or more, although more than 25% often triggers potential concerns, and more than 50 % raises a presumption of dominance. - Dominance in a market is not a breach of competition law in itself: It is the abuse of that dominant position which is illegal. - Conduct that may be considered to amount to an abuse of a dominant position includes: - imposing unfair prices or terms (including tie-ins or loyalty or exclusivity rebates); - price discrimination, such as imposing different terms for similar transactions with different customers; - refusing to supply a client without objective reasons for such refusal; - predatory pricing (i.e. selling below cost or charging discriminatory prices to exclude competitors); and - excessive pricing.

-All colleagues must exercise caution in relation to potential anti-trust and competition law issues, having regard in particular to the following in ensuring compliance with this policy:
+All colleagues must exercise caution in relation to potential anti-trust and competition law issues, having regard in particular to commercially sensitive information which includes information that could influence a commercial decision or strategy of a competitor and includes information relating to the past, current and future.

+The followingare examples of ensuring compliance with this policy: